What if the life you longed for meant leaving everything you knew behind?

-I told myself that if people saw the tender, messy parts of me, they might think less of me.
-As if my vulnerability would make me less credible and trustworthy.
+I told myself that if people saw the tender, messy parts of me, they might think less of me — that my vulnerability would make me less credible, less trustworthy.

-But life has a way of showing you what you need to learn most.
+But life has a way of teaching us what we most need to learn.

 A woman with long brown hair and light skin standing outdoors in a park with green trees and grass, wearing a white tank top and a navy blue sweater draped over her shoulders, looking at the camera.

-When I finally let myself tell the truth, when I stopped hiding and began sharing the parts of myself I was afraid to show, something unexpected happened.
+When I finally let myself tell the truth — when I stopped hiding and began sharing the parts of myself I was afraid to show — something amazing happened.

 People didn’t pull away.
 They leaned in closer.